kcartlidge/PermissionServer/README.md

 Why?
 A password-based system generally has a forgotten or reset password feature.
 This works via their emails, which means if their email account has been compromised they are equally at risk as that's now working as a password-less system in that they get to set/reset their password based on their ability to access the recovery email.

 The only real extra protection is two-factor/multi-factor (eg SMS or TOTP codes) which you are free to add to a password-less system just as you would a password-based one; it requires the same amount of effort regardless.

+One extra step Permission Server offers is the use of an optional `context` both when starting and when confirming the email address.
+If a context is added at the start then the same context *must* be provided at the end to complete confirmation.

+By choosing what context your code will pass in you choose the level of granularity for protecting the confirmation flow.
+If you provide the current session id then for the same user it will be the same at both ends and confirmation will succeed.
+If the email is hacked and somebody else tries to use the token it will fail as their session will differ.

+In the same way you could limit it to the same browser using browser fingerprinting or the same network using IP address.
+If you have nothing else specific enough you can use something like a guid stored in a secure cookie; if you don't have the cookie you can't use the token because you won't have the cookie-backed guid.

 ### License